Retrojb/bash-module-generator/README.md

 # Retrojb/bash-monorepo-generator

 ## Project Scope:
+This project is the result of my year building Monorepos for Design Systems, be warned that this is written with bias for Design Systems in mind.
 Create a new monorepo in seconds, this script will help execute the following

 ---
 ### Casing Conversions:  (utils.sh)
 - Kebab-Case - Stores a local var to be used in the package.json
-- PascalCase - Directory Stucture
+- PascalCase - Directory Structure
 - camelCase - Directory Structure / file naming choice
 - snake_case - Because why not have it as an option